 I have supervised 11 PhD students, brought 4 to completion, currently supervise 3 and externally examined 10.

 In 2013, I set up the Nottingham People's Choir, with the support of the Institute of Mental Health.
 The choir (which is going from strength to strength) meets most Thursdays at 1.00pm in the Royal Concert Hall in Nottingham City Centre.
 Do contact me if you would like any further information.
 One highlight for the choir in 2015 was singing with the Jocelyn Pook Ensemble in the Anxiety Fanfare.
 Follow this link to see the entire performance at King's Place in London.
-We are currently collaborating with the Royal Shakespeare Company.
-(More information about this exciting project coming soon!)
+We are currently collaborating with the Royal Shakespeare Company on our own production of Romeo and Juliet!

 Read more about the Choir on the Institute of Mental Health web-site.